cool-t/Tara_DataPortfolio/README.md

-# Welcome to my Data Analytics Portfolio.
+# Welcome to my Data Analytics Portfolio

 ### I’m Tara Cool, a Data Analyst with an M.S. in Applied Business Analytics from Boston University.
 My work focuses on transforming complex data into clear, actionable insights that support business strategy and decision-making.